exceljs/exceljs/README.md

 Adding images to a worksheet is a two-step process.
 First, the image is added to the workbook via the addImage() function which will also return an imageId value.
 Then, using the imageId, the image can be added to the worksheet either as a tiled background or covering a cell range.
+The cell range can also have the property editAs with the value 'oneCell' which allows to set the anchor to cell.

 Note: As of this version, adjusting or transforming the image is not supported.